1. Background

 legend("topright", legend = paste0("Index ", rep(1:input$data$n_indices, each = 2), c(" Est.", " True")), lwd = 2, col = rep(pal, each = 2), lty = c(1,2))

-Let’s take a look at the true and estimated Environmental covariate process pararameters.
+Let’s take a look at the true and estimated environmental covariate process pararameters.
 Columns are the different covariates.
 Rows are the mean, sd, and correlation parameters, respectively.

 input$par$Ecov_process_pars